 Delighting customers can supercharge marketing effectiveness.

 It was Philip Kotler who defined marketing as “…delivering value to satisfy the needs of a target market…”.
-Satisfying needs and wants has been the concept around which marketing theory and practice has been built for over half a century.
+For over half a century, satisfying needs and wants has been the concept around which marketing theory and practice has been built.

 Most marketing practitioners know that business has embraced the marketing concepts and companies do their best to apply these sound principles.
 In a competitive environment businesses need to move beyond satisfaction.

 In marketing communications and branding, far more emphasis is now placed upon emotional attachment, response and engagement.
-Marketing in its widest sense now needs to step into eliciting and stimulating a human response.
+That’s why marketing, in its widest sense now needs to step into eliciting and stimulating a human response.

 Kotler himself now states: “It is no longer enough to satisfy your customers.
 You must delight them.”